On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

-The numerical results indicate that both methods with the truncated data set substantially outperform the baseline DRO approach across all values of $\widetilde{T}_{max}$ even though $\widetilde{T}_{min}$ is rather small.
-This observation appears counterintuitive at first sight, but it can be rationalized by analyzing the in-sample performance of both methods.
+The numerical results indicate that both methods with the truncated data set substantially outperform the baseline DRO approach for all considered values of parameter $\Delta$.
+This observation for the truncated DRO$_2$ approach is explained via the previous experiment; recall Figure \ref{fig: binomial distribution, Tmax}.
+At the same time, the truncated DRO$_1$ approach demonstrates a similar out-of-sample performance as the DRO$_2$ approach.
+Intuitively, the latter observation can be also provoked by the fact that the DRO$_1$ approach is asymptotically optimal; see Theorem 7 in \cite{VanParys2020}.

-In this regard, we consider a particular instance of the shortest path problem where the truncated DRO$_2$ approach outperforms the baseline DRO approach and $\widetilde{T}_{max} = 30$.
-We depict the nominal expected costs (sorted in an increasing order) and associated worst-case expected costs for the outlined solution approaches; see Figure \ref{fig: normal distribution, sigma = d/4, costs}.

-Note that the baseline DRO method demonstrates a better in-sample performance, which is rather intuitive due to the truncation of the data set.
-At the same time, the worst-case expected costs obtained from the truncated data set in some sense \textit{repeat the form} of the nominal expected costs, which results in a better out-of-sample performance.
-More specifically, in this particular test instance the number of ``pairwise errors'' (i.e., situations where the worst-case expected costs for a pair of actions reverse the order of nominal costs) is given by $44$ and $29$ for the DRO and DRO$_2$ approaches, respectively.
-These implications provide some practical insights behind a rather poor out-of-sample performance of the baseline DRO approach.
-Furthermore, we make the following remark.

-\begin{remark} \upshape Prediction and prescription problems (\ref{prediction problem}) and (\ref{prescription problem}) do not minimize the out-of-sample performance explicitly.
-That is, we attempt to minimize the in-sample performance, but ensure that the out-of-sample performance is smaller than the in-sample performance with increasingly high probability as the sample size grows. \flushright$\square$ \end{remark}

-Another important point is that a truncation of the data is reasonable due to a very specific form of the relative entropy distance.
-In fact, one may verify that the described procedure in the case of Hoeffding bounds deteriorates the out-of-sample performance (these results are omitted in order to simplify the structure of computational study.)

-Finally, we note that the baseline DRO approach may outperform DRO$_1$ and DRO$_2$ methods, e.g., if the variance $\sigma$ is relatively large or the parameters $T_a$, $a \in A$, are governed by the Binomial$_2$ distribution; see Figures 8a and 8b, respectively.

-The intuition behind the latter observation is discussed in Section \ref{subsec: dependence on the sample size}; recall Figure \ref{fig: binomial T reversed}.
-Meanwhile, the former observation can be explained as follows.
+Finally, we note that the baseline DRO approach may outperform the DRO$_1$ and DRO$_2$ methods, e.g., if the parameters $T_a$, $a \in \mathcal{A}$, are governed by the Binomial$_2$ distribution or the variance $\sigma$ is relatively large; see Figures \ref{fig: normal, reversed T} and \ref{fig: normal, sigma = 3d/4}, respectively.
+The intuition behind the former observation is discussed in the previous experiments (Figure \ref{fig: binomial T reversed}), while the latter observation can be explained as follows.
 The number of random samples in the truncated data set is relatively small.
-Hence, a large variance may result in biased estimates of the nominal expected costs that, in turn, results in a poor out-of-sample performance.
+Hence, a large variance may result in biased estimates of the nominal expected costs that, in turn, results in a higher nominal relative loss for the truncated DRO$_1$ and DRO$_2$ approaches.

-Summarizing our numerical results, advantages of the baseline DRO approach induced by (\ref{distributionally robust prescriptor}) can be described as follows: